January 28, 2020 – Aaron Cavagnolo

 What type of craft will you be using in the course?

 Getting exposure to the different types of rafts is helpful.
 Exposure to catarafts, gear boats, and oar/paddle combos from 14 to 18-feet in length can be helpful for aspiring commercial guides.
 Private boaters tend to prefer 14 to 16-foot boats.
 Fourteen foot rafts are typically a nice size for learning paddle boating for both commercial and private boaters.
-Larger boats can be difficult to control while smaller boats are sometime a little too easy to control.
+Larger boats can be difficult to control while smaller boats are sometimes a little too easy to control.
 Guides typically have an easier time going from driving paddle boats to rowing than vice versa.

 Guides that train on low water typically have a much easier time going to high water river than vice versa.
 Day stretches are also best for learning because they typically have more rapids per mile and it is helpful to repeat the same section multiple times.